JS Inazuma (DD-105)

 JS Inazuma (DD-105) is the fifth ship of Murasame-class destroyers.
 She was commissioned on 15 March 2000.

 Design

 The hull design was completely renovated from first-generation destroyers.
 In addition to increasing the size in order to reduce the underwater radiation noise, both the superstructure and hull were inclined to reduce the radar cross-section.
-However, there is no angled tripod mainmast like the one of the American Arleigh Burke-class destroyer because of the heavy weather of the Sea of Japan in winter.
+However, there is no angled tripod mainmast like that of the American Arleigh Burke-class destroyer because of the heavy weather of the Sea of Japan in winter.
 The aft was designed like a "mini-Oranda-zaka" as with the Kongō class to avoid interference between helicopters and mooring devices.
 Destroyers built under the First Defense Build-up Plan, including the former Murasame class, adopted a unique long forecastle style called "Oranda-zaka".

 The engine arrangement is COGAG as same as Asagiri class, but a pair of engines were updated to Spey SM1C.
 The remaining one pair were replaced by LM2500, same as in the Kongō class.